Camping With Kids

 Kids are hard enough at home and camping sometimes sounds like more of a hassle than fun.
 That’s where creativity comes in.
 Fun comes in the preparation.
 It doesn’t matter whether you’re camping in a tent or an RV, planning ahead is a must with children.

 Our family is large with 5 kids ages 7 months – 13 years old.
 All of them love to go camping in campgrounds as well as our backyard in a tent.
 They love the outdoors, but that doesn’t always mean it’s easy for the us to take them.
 Kids can get board real easy.
 So, we have to plan ahead to make sure they are having fun.
 It really is all about the preparation if you want to have a good time instead of a nightmare.

 Camping with kids is fun but there is some down time.
 Downtime meaning they have explored every trail and cave and swam and played in every possible little stream and taste tested every unidentified plant that they shouldn’t.
 They are dirty smelly wet and they are tired.
 Dog tired, and probably smell like a dog.
 That’s where creativity and planning comes in.
 And no I don’t mean “let’s whip out the electronics”.
 They are at home.
 Hopefully.
 That’s when your little smellers look to you for their entertainment and hopefully you planned ahead and brought some.

 Coloring books with good color crayons or markers are always good for the ages of 6-14.
 If you plan ahead you can even have all the kids choose coloring pages you can print out from the computer.
-Other things you can print out are crossword puzzles, word searches, mazes, search and find, color by number and many more activity pages.
+You can also print out crossword puzzles, word searches, mazes, search and find, color by number and many more activity pages.

 One thing that my kids just love is origami.
 Yes you read right.
 You don’t have to be a craft genius to figure it out either.
 I bought the kids an origami for kid’s book from Barns and Nobles with an origami tear away paper book and they just love it.
 The pages are all different patterns and color and the origami book ensures that they will find something that they will want to fold into their own little paper joy.

-These are just some ideas we have tried with our kids however it’s a learning curve.
+These are just some ideas we have tried with our kids, but it’s definitely a learning curve.
 We used to bring things for the kids without planning ahead or asking them only to find out that what we brought for them they didn’t want.
-Best way to make sure they will be entertained at the camp site?
+So, what’s the best way to make sure they will be entertained at the camp site?
 Ask them.
-By Scott and Jennifer Nelson